ksears12/Turtles/README.md

 # S24_roboticsII
-ROS2 Workspace for S24 RoboticsII
+ROS2 Workspace for S25 RoboticsII

-For robot issues, please refer to [this document](https://www.overleaf.com/read/jckcnqkwytvb#22a42e).

 ## Fork the repository

 Press the `Fork` on the page and fork the repo to your account.
 This will create a repository with exact same content in your github account.

 ## Cloning the repository
-On the robot, open a new terminal (via VNC or SSH)
+On your machine, open a new terminal (via VNC or SSH)
 ```
 cd ~/codes
-git clone https://github.com/YOUR_ACCOUNT/S24_roboticsII_ws.git [team_name]_ws
+git clone https://github.com/YOUR_ACCOUNT/S25_roboticsII_ws.git [team_name]_ws
 ```

+**Please see the instructions in the lab assignment document for full instructions on how to run this code and how to keep the files on the robot updated.**

 ## Building the ROS2 workspace
-The step will build and ROS2 workspace and compile the packages.
+The step will build and ROS2 workspace and compile the packages after successfully moving this workspace to the robot.

 **Docker**: Open/access a docker container via a terminal (VNC or SSH) Run a docker container